by Fletcher Blackburn, Head Buyer LAJB

 It’s important to distinguish these documents, which were not created by Rolex, from actual factory Rolex papers.
 While factory Rolex papers add value to a Rolex watch, documents made up by a dealer or retailer add absolutely no value to a Rolex watch when it comes time to sell.
 Authentic Rolex papers will either be in the form of a Rolex card on newer watches or a perforated paper Rolex certificate of authenticity for older watches.Get a Quote

-I don’t really need to sell my Rolex watch, but I don’t wear it.
-Is it a good time to sell my Rolex or should I wait until prices go up?
+I don’t really need to sell my Rolex, but I don’t wear it.
+Is it a good time to sell a Rolex watch or should I wait until prices go up?

 Excellent question.
 Rolex prices on second-hand sport models have been rising steadily since about 2015.
 Sport models include the Rolex Submariner, Rolex GMT Master, Rolex Sea Dweller, and Rolex Daytona.